oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 authenticate the client and ensure that the authorization code was issued to the same client.

 Clients MUST prevent injection (replay) of authorization codes into the authorization response by attackers.
-The use of the `code_challenge` paremeter is RECOMMENDED to this end.
-The OpenID Connect `nonce` parameter and ID Token Claim {{OpenID}} MAY be used as well.
-The `code_challenge` or OpenID Connect `nonce` MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.
+The use of the `code_challenge` parameter is RECOMMENDED to this end.
+For confidential clients, the OpenID Connect `nonce` parameter and ID Token Claim {{OpenID}} MAY be used instead of or in addition to the `code_challenge` parameter for this purpose.
+The `code_challenge` or OpenID Connect `nonce` value MUST be transaction-specific and securely bound to the client and the user agent in which the transaction was started.

 Historic note: although PKCE {{RFC7636}} was originally designed as a mechanism to protect native apps, this advice applies to all kinds of OAuth clients,